Halsey77/F1-racing-result-API/README.md

 ## API documentation

-The base URL of the API is `https://f1-racing-result-api.herokuapp.com/api/v1/`.
+Web service is available at the base URL of the API: `https://f1-racing-results.onrender.com/api/v1/`.
 The API documentation is available at [link](https://documenter.getpostman.com/view/23547388/2s93sf2WkT)

 ## Project structure